EU Files Complaint at WTO Over China’s Cognac Tariffs

 In response to the announcement, China’s commerce ministry said it had received the consultation request from the EU and will address the case in accordance with WTO regulations.

-In a statement on the ministry’s website, an unnamed official from the law department reiterated Beijing’s stance, saying its anti-dumping measures are “in accordance with Chinese law,” taken “at the request of domestic industries following a fair and impartial investigation,” and represent “legitimate trade remedies fully in line with WTO rules.”
+In a statement on the ministry’s website, an unnamed official reiterated Beijing’s stance, saying its anti-dumping measures are “in accordance with Chinese law,” were taken “at the request of domestic industries following a fair and impartial investigation,” and represent “legitimate trade remedies fully in line with WTO rules.”

-“China has the responsibility to safeguard the legitimate demands and interests of domestic industries,” the official said.
+“China has the responsibility to safeguard the legitimate demands and interests of domestic industries,” the official stated.

-Beijing’s scrutiny of European liquors was initiated in January, two months after Brussels formally opened an investigation into China’s state subsidies on its EVs.
+Beijing’s scrutiny of European liquors was initiated in January, two months after Brussels formally opened an investigation into China’s state subsidies of its EVs.

-The Chinese duty on brandy imports is expected to hit France the most, particularly for luxury products such as cognac and Armagnac, which account for more than 95 percent of European brandy exports to China, according to the Bureau National Interprofessionnel du Cognac (BNIC), a leading industry group in France.
+The Chinese duty on brandy imports is expected to hit France the hardest, particularly for luxury products such as Cognac and Armagnac, which account for more than 95 percent of European brandy exports to China, according to the Bureau National Interprofessionnel du Cognac (BNIC), a leading industry group in France.

 The BNIC has repeatedly urged the French government to engage in diplomatic discussions with Beijing.
 “Chinese investigation is not a legal problem but a political one, to which only a political response can be found,” BNIC said in a Nov.
 12 statement.